teretzdev/Desktop_BUD-E/README.md

 ### Skills Interface

 Any Python function can become a skill, allowing the voice assistant to handle tasks ranging from processing screenshots with captioning and OCR models to interacting with clipboard contents including text, images, and links.
-BUD-E supports dynamic skill activation, either through model-inferred keywords or direct keyword activation based on user input.
+BUD-E supports dynamic skill activation, either by allowing the language model to choose a skill from a "menu" that gets dynamically added to the system prompt or through direct keywords said by the user.
+Skills get dynamically added from the "skills" folder to the system, without any need to change the main code (buddy.py).
+Think of it as similar to adding mods to the "Mods" folder in Minecraft.

 ## Community and Educational Focus